 Change the Pathmind Helper "Mode" to "Use Policy" and point it to the policy zip file that you had exported from Pathmind.

 Run your Monte Carlo.
-This may take several hours, depending on the length and complexity of your simulation.
+This can take several hours, depending on the length and complexity of your simulation.

 At the conclusion of your Monte Carlo, you should see a normal distribution.
 The next step is to compare these results with a baseline.
 Typically, comparable baselines include:

 Optimizers such as OptQuest